-Google announced that they plan on introducing project management certification in July 2020.
-It caught my eye immediately for several reasons.
+Google’s Project Management Certificate, introduced in July 2020, caught my eye immediately for several reasons.

 Firstly, I liked that it would be a monthly subscription type of a course.
 Secondly, Google was clearly addressing their talent gap with the course, similar to Infinum Academy.